Call for BIDMaP Postdoctoral Fellows - Are you interested in working at the interface of AI and the physical sciences to address planetary challenges?

 References:

 Please provide a letter of recommendation, addressing the candidate's qualifications and potential to advance BIDMaP’s scientific objectives.
-Letters should be submitted directly from each recommender to bidmap@berkeley.edu, with subject line “Fellowship candidate [last name]”.
 Letters of recommendation should be submitted on institutional letterhead and include the following information: candidate's title and institution, and recommender’s title and institution.
-Letters are requested by November 1, 2023
+Letters should be submitted directly from each recommender in the application portal and applications will not be reviewed until all letters of recommendation are received.

 About the University of California, Berkeley